gilnam74/vex-sneppet/Programming-basics.md

 _A particular example: you should end every sentence in VEX with a semicolon._

 ## Data types
 Let's define what is data first. **Data** is any piece of information you are dealing with inside your program (code).
-Its important to understand that data is not a part of the program the code (program) itself.
-It is something that "comes inside" your program from the outer environment.
+It's important to understand that data is not a part of the program the code (program) itself.
+It is something that "comes inside" your program from the outer environment (everything around your program block).
+Now we can clarify links between different programs we speak above in (Programming)[#programming-and-programs] section.

 For example, if we have a program which copies files from `folder A` to a `folder B` (when user selects a file in explorer and press Ctrl + C in folder A and Ctrl + V in folder B) the data here is a name with a path of the copied file (C:/temp/myFile.py)